minprog/programming-1/10 Lectures/00 Week 0 Wednesday/10 Wednesday.md

   * Held Monday through Thursday, 8pm to 11pm, in the Leverett, Pfoho, Eliot, and Annenberg dining halls.

-  * This year, we’ll have a new format for office hours featuring a table with a few staff members who can host a more intimate conversation.
+  * This year, we'll have a new format for office hours featuring a table with a few staff members who can host a more intimate conversation.

 ### Walkthroughs